 Authorpreneur huh?
 Simple enough, we’re just mashing Entrepreneur and Author together.
-Microsoft Word is hitting me with that little red line letting me know it does not approve of my attempt at creating new words.
+Google Docs is hitting me with that little red line letting me know it does not approve of my attempt at creating new words.

 Fortunately, I didn’t come up with the term.
 It’s been floating around the publishing world for some time in fact.
 What I am going to do make a case for using it with a straight face.
 Seriously.